octathorp/m17_tools/docs/cfw_install_instructions.md

 ### Warnings

 Installing this will overwrite stock system.
 Unless you restore original rootfs partition after installing this, you will not be able to run original system again.
 This is not a SD-only installation.

+We are not aware of different hardware revisions, but being an obscure device anything can happen.
+Make sure you have a device emmc backup.

 Do not use this if you don't understand these warnings.

 ### Installation